rydmike/squircle_study/README.md

 <img src="https://raw.githubusercontent.com/rydmike/squircle_study/master/assets/circular.png" alt="circular"/>

-When zoomed it is even more obvious that ther is hardly any difference at 0.75 times what would be a stadium border.
+When zoomed it is even more obvious that there is hardly any difference at 0.75 times what would be a stadium border.

 <img src="https://raw.githubusercontent.com/rydmike/squircle_study/master/assets/circular_zoom.png" alt="circular zoom"/>

 We will se this effect further when comparing with the circular stadium border.
 It looks like the **Figma Squircle** does not implement any continuous border effect the closer we get to the stadium radius and none at all stadium radius.
 It is unknown if this is correct behavior when comparing to the desired actual **iOS Squircle** border.

-#### Conclusion
+### Conclusion
 If **Figma Squircle** at smoothing **0.6** is a correct representation of the **iOS Swift-UI** Squircle, then **Circular RoundedRectangleBorder** is **NOT** an acceptable compromise if high fidelity is desired at mid border radius.